imba/imba.io/content/manual/05-basics/65-styling.md

 Our approach to styling is inspired by [Tailwind](https://tailwindcss.com), so we recommend reading about [their philosophy](https://tailwindcss.com/docs/utility-first).
 Think of the style syntax in Imba as what Tailwind might be like if it was allowed to invent a language.

-## Declaring styles
+# Rules

-Global styles are declared using the `css` keyword
+Style rules are declared using the `css` keyword

 ```imba
 css .btn